Revision 24-1; Effective May 1, 2024

 Counseling and Education

-All clients must receive up-to-date person-centered education and counseling in their preferred language, presented in such a way that they can understand and demonstrate their understanding.
+All clients must receive up-to-date person-centered education and counseling in their preferred language.
+It must be presented in a way that they can understand and to demonstrate their understanding.
 The education must be documented in the medical record.
-The intent of individual education is to enable the person to understand the range of available services and how to access them, to make informed decisions about family planning, to reduce personal health risk and to understand the importance of recommended tests, health promotion and disease prevention strategies.
+Individual education enables the person to understand the range of available services and how to access them, to make informed decisions about family planning, to reduce personal health risk and to understand the importance of recommended tests, health promotion and disease prevention strategies.

-Specific clinical policies must be in place for counseling and other services provided to minors under 18 years old, to include the following at a minimum:
+Specific clinical policies must be in place for counseling and other services provided to minors under 18 years old, to include at least the following:

 • Counseling of minors, including:

-• all medically approved methods of contraception, including abstinence;
+• all medically approved methods of birth control, including abstinence;

 • prevention of STDs, STIs, and HIV;